 Previously, I was a research fellow at WMG, University of Warwick, and a research assistant at Brunel University, on Empower, a TSB-funded collaboration with digital sustainability startup CarbonCulture.
 For my PhD at Brunel (2007-13), I developed the Design with Intent toolkit, an interaction design pattern library bringing together behavioural insights and examples into a form useful for designers.

-I regularly speak and run workshops at industry events (design, user experience, built environment) and academic conferences, and have done visiting teaching for a range of institutions and courses, including MPhil Technology Policy at Cambridge, MA Design Products and MA Service Design at the RCA, Oxford's Designing Better Futures course (Saïd MBA + London College of Communication MDes), Sustainable Product Design at NTNU (Trondheim), MA Creative Economy at Kingston, BA/MA Graphic Design and Service Design short courses at Central Saint Martins, MEng Design-led Innovation modules at Imperial College London, ETSAV/UPC Barcelona Sustainability Summer School, Chalmers University of Technology (Gothenburg), Hamad bin Khalifa University (Doha), Copenhagen Institute of Interaction Design, Parsons The New School for Design (New York), MSc and BA/BSc design courses at Brunel (where I was part of the Environmentally Sensitive Design teaching team).
+I regularly speak and run workshops at industry events (design, user experience, built environment) and academic conferences, and have run course and done visiting teaching for a range of institutions and courses, including a European summer programme on Urban Sustainability and Livability for Rice University, MPhil Technology Policy at Cambridge, MA Design Products and MA Service Design at the RCA, Oxford's Designing Better Futures course (Saïd MBA + London College of Communication MDes), Sustainable Product Design at NTNU (Trondheim), MA Creative Economy at Kingston, BA/MA Graphic Design and Service Design short courses at Central Saint Martins, MEng Design-led Innovation modules at Imperial College London, ETSAV/UPC Barcelona Sustainability Summer School, Chalmers University of Technology (Gothenburg), Hamad bin Khalifa University (Doha), Copenhagen Institute of Interaction Design, Parsons The New School for Design (New York), MSc and BA/BSc design courses at Brunel (where I was part of the Environmentally Sensitive Design teaching team).